• alternate nostril breathing

 A study published in the peer-reviewed journal Psychosomatic Medicine found that a mindfulness meditation practice can positively change immune function.10 Various other reviews and studies support these findings.11 12

 One reason why meditation positively affects the immune system links back to #1 on this list: stress.
 Stress is known to suppress the immune system and can wreak havoc on the body.
 This results in chronic fatigue, metabolic disorders, and increased risk of heart disease, among other physical issues.
-By decreasing stress, a regular meditation practice can help your immune system work properly, just as it’s meant to.
+By decreasing stress, a regular meditation practice can help your immune system work properly.

-When it comes to our brain health, I discovered promising evidence showing that meditation can have a significant positive impact.
+When it comes to our brain health, there’s promising evidence showing that meditation can have a significant positive impact.

 One study found that meditation increased overall brain network integration.
 13 And good news if you’re a non-experienced meditator: another study found that non-experienced meditators practicing just 13 minutes of meditation every day showed increases in mood and focus as well as increased working memory and recognition memory.
 And to top it off, these short meditation sessions produced similar positive behavioral effects as longer sessions.
 14